watem-sedem/rfactor/README.md

 Royal Meteorological Institute of Belgium (RMI) rainfall input data are provided by the partners of this project.
 The erosivity data can be found within this project (see tests-folder).
-Please contact the RMI if you would like to obtain the a copy of the rainfall input data.
+Please contact the RMI if you would like to obtain the a copy of the RMI rainfall input data.

 License
 -------